The Kennebec Valley

 So let’s jump right in.
 Starting with the world-class rapids of Maine's Dead River, featuring the longest stretch of Class III to V whitewater in the East.
 It’s a sixteen-mile masterpiece that reaches its crescendo at the famous Big Poplar Falls and the confluence with the Kennebec River.
 The many lakes of the Kennebec Valley offer exceptional fishing and the Kennebec River is well-loved for wild trout fishing.
 And the hiking, biking, camping, hunting, bird watching – there’s even a moose safari – are all world-class as well.

 For truly high adventure, you can traverse ancient peaks on the Appalachian Trail, take in the spray of Moxie Falls (Maine’s highest waterfall) and, when the snow flies, enjoy an exhilarating run on the highest groomed snowmobile trail in all of Maine.
 For a relaxing and breathtaking way to “take it all in,” there’s nothing like a drive on The Old Canada Road, one of four nationally designated scenic byways in the state.

 Of course, civilization has been known to pop up around rivers.
 In the Kennebec Valley, the towns of Augusta, Gardiner, Skowhegan and Waterville are part of the Main Street Maine program for future development and historic preservation.
 For a sampling of Main Street Maine, bring your appetite to a Taste of Waterville.
-Augusta hosts the Whatever Family Festival – two weeks of a little bit of everything and a lot of fun.
 Skowhegan heats up with the Artisan Bread Fair.
 And feel free to enjoy Gardiner’s Free Waterfront Concerts throughout the summer.

-Historically speaking, Augusta is home to the Maine State Museum.
 At the Colby College Museum of Art in Waterville, you’ll see some of the great works of Maine’s legendary artists, including Andrew Wyeth and Louise Nevelson.
 Waterville's downtown is drawing folks with new resturants and new lodging like The Lockwood Hotel.
 You can even spiff up for a great show at any of the area’s five historic theatres: The Theater at Monmouth, Lakewood Theatre, Snow Pond Center for the Arts and the Waterville Opera House.
 Don’t forget your opera glasses.
 You can always use them to spot moose tomorrow.